The CLB 8 Leap in Part 4

 At CLB 8, expect questions like:

-- "What would Person A most likely say about Person B's proposal?" - "On what point do both viewpoints agree?" - "What evidence would strengthen Person B's argument?"
+- "What would Person A most likely say about Person B's proposal?"

 Strategy: For "likely" questions, stay within the text's framework.
 What does the text tell you about Person A's values?
-Apply those consistently โ don't introduce your own reasoning.
+Apply those consistently - don't introduce your own reasoning.

-For "agree" questions, look for common ground โ both sides might agree on the problem even if they disagree on the solution.
+For "agree" questions, look for common ground - both sides might agree on the problem even if they disagree on the solution.

 Cloze Mastery in Part 4